Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 - The force of one object hitting another
     - Impact from comets

+## Incentive

+- Motivation
+    - As an added incentive, there is a bottle of champagne for the best team.
+    - Awards **provide an incentive** for young people to improve their skills.
+    - Farmers lack any **incentive to** manage their land organically.
+    - **create/provide/give somebody an incentive**

 ## Intensify

 - To make more forceful
     - We must intensify our efforts.

+## Intricate

+- Complicated
+    - An intricate problem
+    - The intricate structure of a computer chip

+## Kin

+- Blood relative
+    - The kin of my father.
+    - He is my kin.

+## Mutual

+- Shared and common
+    - Mutual respect
+    - Mutual friends

+## Notion

+- Belief or idea
+    - She **took the notion of** swimming in that stormy sea.
+    - I have no adequate **notion of** what the fifth dimension means.

+## Objection

+- Disagreement
+    - Her objection was that he was so young.
+    - Does anyone have any objection?

+## Objective

+- Aim, Goal
+    - This project has three objectives.
+- Fair, Based on facts
+    - An objective description/report

+## Obtain

+- To get something you want
+    - Further information can be **obtained from** head office.
+- To continue to exist
+    - These conditions are no longer obtained.

+## Overlook

+- To disregard, To not notice, To forgive
+    - You’re late, but this time I’m going to overlook it.
+- To have view
+    - Our room overlooks the ocean.

+## Prime

+- The most important
+    - Smoking is the prime cause of (or reason for) lung disease.
+    - Our prime concern is providing substantial number of job opportunities.
+- The very best quality or kind
+    - Prime agriculture land
+    - Prime rib of beef
+- The time a person that is active
+    - He is now past his prime.
+- To prepare someone for some situation
+    - Did you **prime her with** what to say?
+    - He took a shower and **primed himself for** action.
+    - He had been **primed to say** nothing about it.

+## Piracy

+- Robbery

+## Reciprocity

+- a situation in which two people, groups, or countries give each other similar kinds of help or special rights
+    - **The reciprocity of** trading rights between two nations.
+    - The reciprocity of their love

+## Regard

+- Consider, Believe, to Look
+    - I **regard you as** my brother.
+    - He **regarded me** from the corner of his eye.
+- Affection, Attention, Care
+    - **Give my regards to** your brother.
+    - He **has no regard for** his health.
+    - She has high regard for his old law professor.
+- Relation, Detail
+    - **In regard to** your map.
+    - Regarding your information.

+## Regulate

+- To manage, organize
+    - Strict rules regulate the use of chemicals in food
+    - To regulate a clock

+## Scarcity

+- When there is not enough of something
+    - The **scarcity of** employment opportunities
+    - A scarcity of math teachers

 ## Spew

+## Substantial

+- Large in amount or number
+    - A substantial salary
+    - We have the support of a **substantial number** of parents.

+## Suffer

+- Pain, Become worse
+    - I’m worried and my work is beginning to suffer.
+    - It **suffers from** the objection.